 A content hub is an end-to-end content operations solution that houses all of your company’s digital assets and other content in a single system.
 By serving as a centralized repository, it unifies the planning, scheduling, and organization of content production and provides a complete view of all of your content assets.

-As we move into 2021, the strategic value of a content hub cannot be overstated.
+The strategic value of a content hub cannot be overstated.
 B2B and B2C environments alike now demand complex content strategies to support personalization, agile multi-site distribution with brand consistency, and seamless omnichannel experiences.

 These external requirements place tremendous demands on marketing teams to create memorable experiences powered by content across touchpoints, including websites, social media, mobile applications, and IoT-connected devices.